quasar1357/24_IN_P1/Java_SyntaxGuide/10_Java_API.md

 String strNum = Integer.toString(num);
 ```

+<div style="page-break-before: always;"></div>

 ## ArrayList

 - Save a **list of objects of the same type**
 - Allow access and modifications through **integer indices**
 - ArrayList is a **generic** class, meaning the user can instantiate a parametrised type that can hold objects of one defined type.
-- Importantly, ArrayLists **can only store objects**, NOT primitive data types.
-This suggests using wrapper classes mentioned above.
+- Importantly, ArrayLists **can only store objects**, NOT primitive data types; this suggests using wrapper classes mentioned above

+*Sidenote: ArrayLists are just one example from java's **collection framework**, which provides many other data structures (e.g. LinkedList, HashSet, HashMap, etc.)*

 Type specification:
 - At the declaration, the user **specifies the type of the objects that can be contained** in the ArrayList
 - Naturally, the assigned object must be instantiated with a compatible type (typically the same)
-- In cases of inheritance, the ArrayList can be instantiated with the superclass, and objects of a subclass can be added (see chapter [Polymorphism and Inheritance vs. Interfaces](./15_Polymorphism_and_InhVsInt.md)).
+- In cases of polymorphism, the ArrayList can be instantiated with a superclass/interface type, and objects of subclasses/interface-implementing-classes can be added (see [15_Polymorphism](./15_Polymorphism_and_InhVsInt.md)).
 - Defining an ArrayList without type specification (holding any types) is possible, but not recommended.

 ```java